• Menu

 History of My Son

-Over the centuries many temples were added to the site the last being in the 13th century.
+Over the centuries, many temples were added to the site, the last being in the 13th century.
 In the 15th Century, the Cham people lost their lands during local wars with the Viet people.
 My Son fell into decline and was forgotten until 1898.

-Sadly the American Forces during the Vietnam War destroyed most of the My Son site in one week of bombings.
-The American Air Base was located only 60km away in Danang and they had instructions to rid this area of the Viet Cong.
+Sadly, the American Forces during the Vietnam War destroyed most of the My Son site in one week of bombings.
+The American Air Base was located only 60km away in Danang, and they had instructions to rid this area of the Viet Cong.

 My Son was the perfect military base for the Viet Cong, it had coverage from the mountains, valleys and the jungle and the river provided much-needed water for the troops.
-What the Americans did not destroy in their bombings the Viet Cong destroyed.
+What the Americans did not destroy in their bombings, the Viet Cong destroyed.

-The Groups Ruins of My Son
+The Group Ruins of My Son

 Group H – dates to the 13th Century